acconeer/acconeer-python-exploration/README.md

 ```
 python -m pip install -U --user .
 ```
-_**Note: The utilities module has to be reinstalled after any change in `acconeer.exptool`, and therefore it is recommended to reinstall after each update of the Exploration Kit.**_
+_**Note: The utilities module has to be reinstalled after any change in `acconeer.exptool`, and therefore it is recommended to reinstall after each update of the Exploration Tool.**_

 #### XM112+XB112 serial on Linux